Cradac/Lockerworlds/README.md

 “Isometric Tiles Template for 32x32 pixel art” by route1rodent.itch.io “Small 8-direction Characters” by axulart.itch.io “Lightning VFX Free Pack” by govfx.itch.io

-The wonky looking overworlds graphics (hand, lockers, locks, ...) were done by us, so please change your graphics rating according to this.

 ## Links